PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Introduction to Machine Learning/Datalab04_PerceptronAndGradientDescent.md

 >Standardization involves rescaling the features such that they have the properties of a standard normal distribution with a mean of zero and a standard deviation of one ('The Importance of', n.d.).

-For an explanation how feature scaling works, see scikit-learn's article [Importance of Feature Scaling](https://scikit-learn.org/stable/auto_examples/preprocessing/plot_scaling_importance.html) (n.d.).
+For an explanation of how feature scaling works, see scikit-learn's article [Importance of Feature Scaling](https://scikit-learn.org/stable/auto_examples/preprocessing/plot_scaling_importance.html) (n.d.).

 __Documentation (Python):__